brunojppb/turbo-cache-server/README.md

 sequenceDiagram
     actor A as Developer
     participant B as Github
-    participant C as Action runner
+    participant C as Actions Runner
     participant D as Turbo Cache Server
     participant E as S3 bucket
     A->>+B: Push new commit to GH.<br>Trigger PR Checks.